bees-hive/elegant-git/docs/commands.md

 usage: git elegant show-commands
 ```

-Displays all available Elegant Git commands.
-This is useful for completion
+Prints all available Elegant Git commands to the standard output.
+This command
-functions as well as for other cases when you need iteration over the available
+is useful for completion functions as well as for other cases when you need
-commands.
+iteration over the available commands.

 Approximate command's output is
 ```bash